godotengine/godot-docs/contributing/documentation/building_the_manual.rst

 Specifying a list of files
 --------------------------

-You can specify a list of files to build, which can geatly speed up compilation:
+You can specify a list of files to build, which can greatly speed up compilation:

 .. code:: sh